-Remark 4.6 It is straightforward to calculate a multiplicity-adjusted p-value \hat{p}k^{adj} for each H_k using Theorem 4.2 by simply computing the smallest value of α for which each null hypothesis is rejected.
+Remark 4.6.
+It is straightforward to calculate a multiplicity-adjusted p-value \hat{p}k^{adj} for each H_k using Theorem 4.2 by simply computing the smallest value of α for which each null hypothesis is rejected.
 The resulting p-values have the property that the procedure that rejects any H_k with $\hat{p}k^{\mathrm{adj}} \leq \alpha$ satisfies (2).

-Remark 4.7 The choice of $T_k(X{\{k\}})$ in Algorithm 4.1 is arbitrary, but we apply it to the HighScope Perry Preschool data with $T_k(X{\{k\}})$ given by a Studentized difference in means between the treatment and control groups for all outcomes except cognitive outcomes, in which case we use a Mann-Whitney U-statistic.
-Of course, one could just as well use a more omnibus statistic, such as a Kolmogorov-Smirnov statistic.
+Remark 4.7.
+The choice of $T_k(X{\{k\}})$ in Algorithm 4.1 is arbitrary, but we apply it to the HighScope Perry Preschool data with $T_k(X{\{k\}})$ given by a Studentized difference in means between the treatment and control groups for all outcomes except cognitive outcomes, in which case we use a Mann-Whitney U-statistic. \blacksquare

-5 Results
+5 Empirical Results

 We now apply the methodology developed in the preceding section to the HighScope Perry Preschool data.
-We find that the program has statistically significant effects on a wide range of outcomes even after controlling for (i) the imperfectness of the randomization and (ii) the multiplicity of the null hypotheses under consideration.
+We find that the program has statistically significant effects on a wide range of outcomes even after controlling for (i) imperfections in the randomization protocol and (ii) multiplicity of the null hypotheses under consideration.
 Recall that (i) involves (a) the way in which treatment status was reassigned to "balance" certain observed characteristics as well as (b) the way in which some participants were removed from the treatment group and placed in the control group on the basis of unobserved characteristics.
 We address (i) by exploiting symmetries in the distribution of treatment status that remain valid in the presence of both (a) and (b) together with information limiting the extent of (b).
 We address (ii) by demanding control of the familywise error rate, thereby eliminating concerns about selectively reporting results for only a subset of these null hypotheses.

 When applying Theorem 4.1 and Theorem 4.2 in this empirical setting, we discretize SES_j as an indicator denoting whether SES_j exceeds the median value among all families in the same wave.
 There is no loss of generality with this approach if we assume that the goal of Step 3 of the randomization procedure was to "balance" the two groups so that their respective median SES_j values were the same.
 We note, however, that because we exploit $\mathbf{H}{Z,u}$ as well as $\mathbf{G}{Z,u}$, our inferences would remain nontrivial even if we were to adopt a much finer discretization of SES_j .
-Indeed, they would remain valid even if the discretization were so fine that $\mathbf{G}{Z,u}$ became a singleton consisting of only the identity permutation for all $u \in \mathbf{U}(D, MW)$.
+Indeed, they would remain valid even if the discretization were so fine that $\mathbf{G}{Z,u}$ became a singleton consisting of only the identity permutation for all $u \in \mathbf{U}(D,MW)$.

-We analyze seven conceptually distinct "blocks" of outcomes, each of which is of independent interest: one related to IQ measures, a second related to achievement measures, a third related to educational attainment, a fourth related to criminal activity, and three related to employment at ages 19, 27 and 40.
+Following Heckman et al. (2010a), we analyze seven conceptually distinct "blocks" of outcomes, each of which is of independent interest: one is related to IQ measures, a second to achievement measures, a third to educational attainment, a fourth to criminal activity, and three to employment at ages 19, 27, and 40.
 We divide the data further by gender.
 We correct for the multiplicity of outcomes within each of these fourteen blocks of outcomes.
-See Heckman et al. (2010b) for a discussion of why it is sensible to "block" outcomes in this way.
 Because of our limited sample size, we adopt the convention that null hypotheses with p-values less than or equal to .10 are statistically significant.